Retrograde Alopecia

 Get enough protein, iron, zinc, and vitamins that promote hair health by eating a variety of fruits, vegetables, nuts, seeds, whole grains, legumes, and lean proteins.

-Be Gentle with Your Hair and Scalp
+Be Gentle With Your Hair and Scalp

 Avoid harsh chemicals, excessive heat styling, and tight hairstyles that can stress your hair follicles and promote further damage and loss.

 It’s also important to practice good scalp hygiene.
-Keep your scalp clean and healthy with regular washing, and consider massage, which can help reduce inflammation and prevent worsened hair loss.
+Keep your scalp clean and healthy with regular washing, and consider scalp massage, which can help reduce inflammation and prevent worsened hair loss.

 Keep Stress in Check